arm/accuracy-super-resolution-generic-library/README.md

 ## Trademarks and Copyrights

 AMD is a trademark of Advanced Micro Devices, Inc.

+AMD FidelityFX™ is a trademark of Advanced Micro Devices, Inc.

 Arm® is a registered trademark of Arm Limited (or its subsidiaries) in the US and/or elsewhere.